 The New Mexico Jazz Workshop is a professional organization committed to providing unlimited access to a higher quality of life through education and performance.
-The New Mexico Jazz Workshop uses social programs and performance to connect the community with the essence of jazz—creating a more empowered and vibrant community.
+The New Mexico Jazz Workshop uses educational programs and performance to connect the community with the essence of jazz—creating a more empowered and vibrant community.

 The New Mexico Jazz Workshop (NMJW) was formed on February 12, 1976 when a group of jazz musicians came together to begin a jazz co-operative that was free to perform anywhere.
 By the end of the 1970’s NMJW began bringing international jazz artists to the KiMo Theatre.
 The organization moved from Santa Fe to Albuquerque in August, 1979.
 During the 1980’s, NMJW expanded its Guest Artist series to bring more national and international artists to New Mexico while the Madrid Concert Series continued to spotlight local musicians with 4 or 5 concerts per summer.